Go to Content

-Vasectomy — also called male sterilization — is a surgical procedure.
-It is meant to protect against pregnancy permanently, so it’s super effective.
+Vasectomy — also called "male sterilization" — is a surgical procedure.
+It helps protect men, trans, and nonbinary people with penises against pregnancy permanently.

 Thinking about getting a vasectomy?